How to Write Recipes

 Different publishers and other media have different conventions for formatting recipe (what measurement abbreviations to use, whether to number the steps, etc.) If you have been provided with a recipe format, make sure to adhere to it.
 If you are creating your format, here are some things to keep in mind:

-Write the ingredients and recipe steps in logical order.
+- Write the ingredients and recipe steps in a logical order.
 That is the order in which the ingredients will be used, and the recipe steps will be performed.